 Paricutin is a once-active cinder cone volcano in Michoacán, Mexico.
-It was chosen as one of the Seven Natural Wonders because it is the only volcano whose birth in 1943 was witnessed and documented by humans.
-It quickly grew to three-quarters of its current size within its first year and is now estimated to be around 3km high.
-It erupted for 19 years solid before falling silent in 1952, hopefully never to be heard from again.
+It was chosen as one of the Seven Natural Wonders because it is the only volcano whose birth in 1943 was witnessed and documented by humans, as it emerged from the cornfields of a local farmer.
+It quickly grew hundreds of metres within its first year, and is now estimated to be around 3km above sea level (including almost 1km from base to cone).
+It erupted for nine years straight before falling silent in 1952, hopefully never to be heard from again.

 Did you know?
-Access to Paricutin is usually via Angahuan, the town that survived the volcano’s eruptions.
-They survived because they lived on a mountain rather than living in the valley where the volcano sprang out of the ground.
+Access to Paricutin is usually via Angahuan, a town that survived the volcano’s eruptions.
+While this town was heavily damaged as well, it survived because it was located on a mountain rather than in the valley where the volcano sprang out of the ground.

 When to visit: October-April (avoiding rainy season).

-How to get there: Fly into Mexico City and travel to Anguhuan.
+How to get there: Fly into Mexico City and travel 400km or so west to Anguhuan.

 6. Grand Canyon